AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 ![](../../assets/common.svg)

-Adobe Campaign enables you to use the new interactive [AMP for Email](https://amp.dev/about/email/) format, which enables to send dynamic emails, under certain conditions.
+Adobe Campaign enables you to use the interactive [AMP for Email](https://amp.dev/about/email/) format, which enables to send dynamic emails, under certain conditions.

 With AMP for Email, you can:
 * Test delivering AMP emails to specific addresses appropriately configured.
-* Deliver AMP emails to Gmail, Outlook, or Mail.ru addresses after registering with the corresponding providers.
+* Deliver AMP emails to Gmail or Mail.ru addresses after registering with the corresponding providers.

 For more on testing and sending AMP emails, see [this section](#targeting-amp-email).